Jouy-en-Josas: Economy

 Jouy-en-Josas has a very low unemployment rate.
 According to data from 1999, the rate of unemployment in Jouy was only 5.4%, compared to a national rate of 12.9%.
 The income of an average Jovacian is twice as high as the national average: the average Jovacian earns around €43,934 per year, compared to the French average of €20,363.
 41 companies were established in Jouy-en-Josas in 2004 alone.
 The town is estimated to have around 400 businesses in all sectors of the economy.
 The town is home to both traditionally French small businesses and to artisans.
 The area around Petit Robinson has also attracted many tertiary industries.

 Jouy-en-Josas is home to a number of eminent higher education and research centres, such as HEC School of Management, the CRC (Centre for Managerial Research and Studies), and the INRA (National Institute for Agronomic Research.)

 Transport

-Jouy-en-Josas is served by two stations on Paris RER line C: Vauboyen and Jouy-en-Josas.
+Jouy-en-Josas is served by two stations on Paris RER Line C: Vauboyen and Jouy-en-Josas.

+Education

+Preschools include Ecole maternelle Bourget-Calmette, Ecole maternelle Jacques Toutain, and Ecole maternelle du Parc de Diane.
+Elementary schools include Ecole élémentaire Bourget-Calmette, Ecole élémentaire Emile Mousseau, and Ecole élémentaire du Parc de Diane.

+Students in the attendance zones of Bourget-Calmette and Emile Mousseau are zoned to Collège Maryse Bastié in Vélizy-Villacoublay.
+Those zoned to Parc de Diane are zoned to Collège St-Exupéry, also in Vélizy-Villacoublay.

+Students go to Versailles for standard public high schools.

+Area international secondary schools include Lycée Franco-Allemand in Buc, which has instruction in German, and Collège Martin Luther King, a junior high school which has instruction in English.
+Collège Pierre de Nolhac is in Versailles.

+Area private schools include Institut Saint-Thomas de Villeneuve (elementary through high school) in Chaville, Collège privé du Sacré-Coeur in Versailles, Lycée Saint-Nicolas in Igny, Essonne, and Lycée privé Notre-Dame-du-Grandchamp in Versailles.